andr6/Banzai/README.md

 1. Run `./setup.bash` to setup the pipeline and start a webhook service.
 This process must be kept running throughout the life of the pipeline.
 2. Access the `Burpdock` container by running `sudo docker exec -it burpdock bash`
-3. Inside the container, navigate to `opt/burpdock/burp-rest-api` and run `java -jar build/libs/burp-rest-api-1.0.0.jar` to launch the Burp Rest API service.
+3. Inside the container, run `java -jar opt/burpdock/burp-rest-api/build/libs/burp-rest-api-1.0.0.jar` to launch the Burp Rest API service.
 You will be prompted to enter your Burp Professional license.
 Keep this proces running throughout the life of the pipeline.

 ## Access services